Huangzhw0221/812-research-group/content/publication/wanghf-2024-MDHT-Net/index.md

 ---
-title: "MDHT-Net: Multi-scale Deformable U-Net with Cos-spatial and Channel Hybrid Transformer for pancreas segmentation"
+title: "MDHT-Net: Multi-scale Deformable U-Net with Cos-spatial and Channel Hybrid Transformer for Pancreas Segmentation"
 authors:
 - 王汇芳
 - 朱煜